LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/repositories-and-commits.rst

 .. index:: ! git commit

-Let's now add a some code or files to this project.
+Let's add some code or files to this project.
 Since we are using the terminal, let's create a text file by using ``touch my_project.txt``.
-Once that is done, open your new file and type your name and save your file.
+Once that is done, open your new file, type your name, and save your file.

 Back in your terminal, type ``git status``.